• Home

 Today, many sections of the Great Wall in Beijing, Tianjin, and Jiayuguan, are open to visitors, such as Mutianyu, Jinshanling, Simatai, Huanghuacheng, and Badaling.
 Each has its own unique history and features.
 Some parts of them are very well preserved, some have been restored, and some others are lost in the ruins.

-6. The 13 Famous Passes of the Great Wall
+6. There are 13 Famous Passes along the Great Wall

 The Great Wall has thirteen dangerous passes, distributed horizontally from east to west: Shanhai Pass, Huangyaguan, Juyongguan, Zijingguan, Peking Pass, Pingxingguan, Yantouguan, Yanmenguan, Niangziguan, Jianhukou Pass, Jiayuguan, Yangguan, and Yumenguan.